Speiser meets Misiurewicz: Perturbations of Misiurewicz maps

 By considering a longer sequence $(z_j)$ if necessary (i.e., taking a larger $n$), we can achieve that

 Points in $D_1$ have the following behaviours: they first ``escape'' to $\infty$ under long iterates and then come back very close to the singular value $s_j(0)$.

 Define

-This is a set of parameters consisting of maps whose singular value $s_j(a)$ has the above behaviour while all the rest of singular values have same behaviours as to the corresponding singular values for $f_0$.
-Now we claim that parameters in $D$ correspond to Misiurewicz entire functions with non-empty Fatou sets.
+This is a set of parameters consisting of maps whose singular value $s_p(a)$ has the above behaviour while all the rest of singular values have same behaviours as to the corresponding singular values for $f_0$.
+Now we claim that there is a Misiurewicz parameter in $D$ with non-empty Fatou sets.

-To see this, with $D_{n+1}:=D\left(z_{n+1}, \frac{\tilde{\alpha} r_{n+1}}{\tilde{a}(r_{n+1},\tilde{v})}\right)$ we consider the pullback of $D_{n+1}$ under the map $f_{a}^{k_j+n_j+M+n}$, where $a \in D$.
-(Recall that $k_j$ is defined in \eqref{kj}.)
-This is a domain containing the singular value $s_j(a)$.
+To see this, with $D_{n+1}:=D\left(z_{n+1}, \frac{\tilde{\alpha} r_{n+1}}{\tilde{a}(r_{n+1},\tilde{v})}\right)$ we consider the pullback of $D_{n+1}$ under the map $f_{a}^{k+n_p+M+n}$, where $a \in D$.
+(Recall that $k$ is defined in \eqref{kj}.)
+This is a domain containing the singular value $s_p(a)$.
 By the Koebe distortion, we see that

 with

 for some constant $c>0$.
 We also have

 with